Piccolo Mangart (Marco Battistutta)

 Italy, Switzerland, Austria, Germany, Norway, Slovenia, Spain

 The alps are the highest and most extensive mountain range on the European continent.
-Alpinism (a.k.a. mountaineering) has a long history here, highlighted by the first ascent of Mont Blanc in 1786, the Matterhorn in 1865, the Petit Dru in 1935, and finally the last and most challenging of the Great North Faces, both the Eiger and the Grandes Jorasses in the same year in 1938.
+Alpinism (a.k.a. mountaineering) has a long history here, highlighted by the first ascent of Mont Blanc in 1786, the Matterhorn in 1865, the Petit Dru in 1935, and finally the last and perhaps most challenging of the Great North Faces, both the Eiger and the Grandes Jorasses in the same year in 1938.
 Though recreational skiing has its origins in Scandinavia, the world’s first ski lift was installed in Davos, Switzerland in1934.
 Since then, the alps have become a favorite winter sports destination for millions of travelers, with each generation’s visitor numbers eclipsing the last.
 Its proliferation of high alpine peaks, numerous glaciers, abundant snowfall, overnight hut systems, and close proximity to population centers have made the alps the world’s epicenter for ski touring, freeriding, and ski mountaineering.

 • Climbing skins, though they originated in the Arctic in the mid 16th century as a travel necessity for indigenous hunters and gatherers, were first used for recreation in the alps, sometime before 1897, when the earliest documented ski traverse of the Bernese Oberland in Switzerland was made.
 Skins (along with modern ropes and ice tools) allowed recreational skiers access to terrain previously unavailable to them, terrain that was beyond the reach of mechanized lifts and the safety of populated valleys.
 Continental Europeans, who had already mastered alpine climbing in warm weather, and knew how to ski in the cold, embraced this newfound technology like no other, and continued to push the boundaries of alpine exploration.